GSA/digitalgov.gov/content/post/2015-08-10-the-content-corner-can-automated-content-creation-help-your-agency.md

 date: 2015-08-10 11:00:23 -0400
 title: 'The Content Corner\: Can Automated Content Creation Help Your Agency?'
 summary: 'Nearly half of companies recently surveyed said that automating content creation would save their content marketing teams the most time.
 We&rsquo;ve already covered Natural Language Generation (NLG) algorithms and how they have made some forms of automated content generation a reality already, such as for sports recaps or financial data reporting.
-Let&rsquo;s take a deeper'
+Let’stake a deeper'
 authors: [tymanuel]
 categories:
   - Content